Rjhayzun2023/Metacrafters-Eth-AVAX-Project/README.md

-# RJToken Smart Contract
+# Eth + Avax Proof Smart Contract

-This is a simple Solidity smart contract called **RJTOKEN** that implements functions and error functionalities for creating and managing a custom token.
-The contract includes features like minting new tokens, burning existing tokens and lastly transfering tokens.
+This is a Solidity smart contract named `FunctionsAndErrorHandling` that demonstrates various error-handling techniques using `require`, `revert`, and `assert` statements.

 ## Table of Contents